• Skip to primary navigation

 2. Make Pretzel Crust: Crush the pretzels, then melt butter in a small saucepan.
 Add the pretzels and sugar to the melted butter, then remove from heat and press into a 9×13 inch pan.
 Bake in a preheated oven for 10 minutes, and allow to cool completely.

 3. Mix Cream Cheese Filling: In a bowl, combine cream cheese with sugar and beat with an electric mixer until fluffy.
-Then gently fold in the Cool Whip.
+Then gently fold in the whipped topping.

 three photos showing how to layer a pretzel salad